 Businesses that care about their online presence are known to improve their website regularly through a redesign at least every year.
 They do it because their customers spend enough time online to realize that their favorite websites are always changing and improving, to stay fresh all the time.
 Not all websites need a redesign every year, and chances are yours doesn’t either.
-But no matter what you site is about, what you’re trying to sell or spread word about, it must be up-to-date.
+But no matter what your site is about, what you’re trying to sell or spread the word about, it must be up-to-date.

 Condense your website

 It’s better to have 10 pages that are optimized than 50 that are not.
-Though web designers don’t agree always on what’s best for a website, they all do tend to advocate for smaller, optimized websites.
+Though web designers don’t always agree on what’s best for a website, they all do tend to advocate for smaller, optimized websites.
 So reducing the number of pages should be a priority.
 And don’t worry about losing content: you can always create downloadable documents from your spare pages, and publish them on your website.

 Improve loading time

-First take down the unnecessary graphics and other useless crap that pops up and which nobody clicks willingly, but by mistake.
+First, take down the unnecessary graphics and other useless crap that pops up and which nobody clicks willingly, but by mistake.
 Then consider moving to a superior hosting plan.
 If you already use cloud hosting, the transition will be much easier.

 Create an attractive newsletter